openshift/enhancements/enhancements/machine-api/control-plane-machineset-vertical-scaling.md

 Automatically scaling up and down control planes could impact cluster reliability and availability, if performed too often.

-As such the additional logic must ensure that there is a grace period between changes to the machine size, during which no more scaling will be performed.
+To mitigate this additional logic must ensure that there is a grace period between changes to the machine size, during which no more scaling will be performed.

 Initially this value should be rather conservative like 60 minutes or even more, to give plenty of time for all operators to settle on the new nodes.
 The